k-korn/tm3-can-logger/README.md

 Without these modifications you will see significant (10%) error rate on CAN interface, **which can interfere with vehicle operation**.

-##Networking and Wi-Fi access point.
+## Networking and Wi-Fi access point.
 Raspberry Pi is connected to the Internet using Huawei USB modem.
 It is visible as eth1 device from the OS, where DHCP can be used to obtain IP address and other details.
 Raspberry Pi itself is doing DHCP, NAT and routing for the vehicle via hostapd Wi-FI AP daemon.
 There is a caveat, however: Tesla browser is restricted from accessing private networks (192.168.x.x, 10.x.x.x, etc).
 So "local" network at Raspberry PI wlan0 interface needs to use some rarely-used public IP range, for example 5.4.3.0/24 As a result, RPI has address of 5.4.3.1 and clients use 5.4.3.xx range.

+Sample /etc/hostapd/hostapd.conf is included for reference. it uses 2.4GHz band and allows up to 14-18Mbit download speed.

 ## Data Flow
 CAN data is obtained by "candump" utility, launched with a set of filters to match only messages we need.